Conformation

 Distinguishes between rally heeling and rhythm obedience heeling, defines heel position.
 Continues to polish rally novice maneuvers, develops skills for performance of advanced signs, introduces foundations for excellent exercises.
 Strengthens position changes (sit/down/stand), come, fronts, pivots, jumps and finishes.
 Will include rally rules and regulations course sequencing and full courses experience.

-Pre-requisite: Competition of rally novice class, AKC rally novice title, or approval of instructor.
-It is required to download or purchase a copy of AKC rally regulations.
+Prerequisite: Completion of Rally Novice class, AKC Rally Novice title, or approval of instructor.
+It is required to download or purchase a copy of AKC Rally regulations.

 Agility